We have a new exciting city tour. Our hop on/hop off feature is currently not available. Read our tour updates & safety information.

 Lafayette Square with White House in the backgroundLocated just north of the White House, Lafayette Square is a seven-acre park that was originally a part of the White House (then called the Executive Mansion).
 Deemed the President’s Park, the square was separated from the White House grounds when President Jefferson had Pennsylvania Avenue cut through.
 During its existence, this peaceful square has played many roles, including being used as a racetrack, a graveyard, a zoo, an encampment for soldiers and the site for many political events, celebrations and protests.

-Old Town Trolley is a convenient way to explore a tour of the White House while maximizing your vacation time.
-This building is the official residence and workplace of the President of the United States and dates back almost as long as the republic it serves.
+Old Town Trolley is a convenient way to explore Washington DC.
 Find the lowest price and money-saving packages by purchasing tickets direct through our website.